Mott metal-insulator transition in a modified periodic Anderson model: Insights from entanglement entropy and role of short-range spatial correlations: Model and Methods

 The local lattice Green's function is now self-consistently mapped to a cluster impurity model given by the Hamiltonian,

-In this simplification, there are two impurity sites (say site $A$ and $B$) that have the same kinds of bonds as the original lattice $f$-orbital connected to two bath sites given by $a$-operators; therefore, $(i,j)={A,B}$.
+In this simplification, there are two impurity sites (say site $A$ and $B$) that have the same kinds of bonds as the original lattice $f$-orbital connected to two bath sites given by $a$-operators, $\epsilon_a$ being the on-site energy of bath-sites ; therefore, $(i,j)={A,B}$.
 The hybridization $v$ that connects the impurity sector to the bath sector (Figure~\ref{fig:CDMFT_sch}(c)) is defined as,

 The impurity Green's function is calculated by integrating out the bath sites as,

 where $\bm{\Delta}=(\omega - \epsilon_a)^{-1} \bm{v}^\dagger\bm{v}$ is the hybridization function that connects the impurity to the bath sites.
 At half filling, $\epsilon_a=0$.
 Impurity Green's function in matrix form is given as,